Thomas-Dowdell/NLP-Systems/README.md

 Current Codes Implemented:
 - Neural_GPU.py
-  *runs the Neural GPU model on a variety of algorithmic tasks.
+  -runs the Neural GPU model on a variety of algorithmic tasks.
 The tasks available are seen in Dataset/tasks.py
 - run_small_lang.py
-  *analyzes the WT2 dataset or PTB dataset, using the any Transformer-model or RNN model.
+  -analyzes the WT2 dataset or PTB dataset, using the any Transformer-model or RNN model.
-  *Dataset/WT2/preprocess_WT2.py must be run beforehand.
+  * Dataset/WT2/preprocess_WT2.py must be run beforehand.

 Requirements:
 - numpy (https://github.com/numpy/numpy)